 The Rosalind Franklin STEM Ambassadors is…

-a Royal Society Rosalind Franklin Award project to raise the profile of women in Science, Technology, Engineering, and Mathematics (STEM).
-Twenty year 11 girls with promising futures from backgrounds currently underrepresented in STEM careers will attend a two-day workshop at University College London (UCL) in September 2018.
-The workshop will cover skills critical for obtaining study and employment opportunities in STEM including training in communication skills, the opportunity to meet STEM role models, and follow-up mentoring support.
-Everything from personal statement tips to short lectures introducing various science careers to presentation training and guidance on writing lab reports will be covered.
-Digital content will be created during the workshop and shared here, on the web resource, to aid each girl in sharing her experience with her peers as a STEM career ambassador.
+Professor Essi Viding’s Royal Society Rosalind Franklin Award project to raise the profile of women in (STEM).
+Twenty year 11 girls with promising futures from backgrounds currently underrepresented in STEM careers attended a two-day workshop at University College London (UCL) in September 2018.
+Digital content created during the workshop forms the basis of the web resource.

 Here's our team:

 The 2017 Royal Society Rosalind Franklin Award Recipient and Project Lead — Essi Viding